Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: dc and ac charge pumping

 \subsection{Magnetic graphene}

-For the sake of completeness, we now consider the case of magnetic graphene, Fig. \ref{fig:pump6}(a), whose band structure presents the peculiarity to be highly sensitive to the magnetization direction.
+We now consider the case of magnetic graphene, Fig. \ref{fig:pump6}(a), whose band structure presents the peculiarity to be highly sensitive to the magnetization direction.
 The Hamiltonian is obtained by regularizing Hamiltonian \eqref{HR} on a honeycomb lattice.
 Setting $\theta=45^\circ$, $t=1$ eV, and $t_R=0.15$ eV, we obtain the band structures reported in Fig. \ref{fig:pump6}(c,e) for $\Delta=0.1$ eV and $\Delta=0.75$ eV, respectively.
 For a better comparison with the Rashba gas studied above, we set the lattice parameter to $a=1$ nm.
 Figures \ref{fig:pump6}(b,d) show the Fermi surface when setting the magnetization along $\pm{\bf x}$ for two different illustrative cases.
 Because the breathing is governed by the Rashba spin-orbit coupling, we obtain a distortion that is qualitatively similar to the one in Fig. \ref{fig:sketch}, suggesting strong charge pumping.

 The time-dependence of the intrinsic and extrinsic currents are reported in Fig. \ref{fig:pump7} for parameters comparable to that of the Rashba gas, i.e., $t=0.2$ eV, $\Delta=1.0$ eV, $E_F=-0.5$ eV and $t_R=0.3$ (black), 0.5 (red) and 0.7 eV (blue).
-For this set of parameters, the time-dependence of the pumped current is radically different from the conventional one reported in Fig. \ref{fig:pump1}, and substantially deviates from an harmonic response (i.e., $\cos \omega t$, $\sin \omega t$).
+For this set of parameters, the time-dependence of the pumped current is radically different from the conventional one reported in Fig. \ref{fig:pump1}, and substantially deviates from a harmonic response (i.e., $\cos \omega t$, $\sin \omega t$).
+Remarkably, these higher harmonics appear in both extrinsic and intrinsic current contributions.
 This behavior is directly associated with the high sensitivity of the band structure on the magnetization, as seen in Fig. \ref{fig:pump6}, and results in high harmonics.

 Finally, taking a hopping parameter closer to that of graphene, $t=1$ eV, Fig. \ref{fig:pump8} shows the dependence of the harmonics of the intrinsic current, obtained when $\Delta=0.75$ eV, $E_F=-1.15$ eV, and $\theta=45^\circ$.
 As expected, the current along ${\bf x}$ possesses odd harmonics ($(2n+1)\omega$) whereas the current along ${\bf y}$ possesses even harmonics ($2n\omega$).
 Upon increasing the Rashba strength, the homodyne component along ${\bf x}$ increases steadily up to a maximum that lies out of the range studied here.
 The other harmonic components all reach a maximum within the range $t_R\in[0,1]$ eV suggesting that second and third harmonic are quite sizable for a reasonable Rashba strength, resulting in the complex time-dependence of the intrinsic signal, see Fig. \ref{fig:pump8}(b,d).